vish-27/workout-tracker/README.md

 ## Assignment's solution details

--> Framework - Angular 18.1.4
+-> Framework - Angular 18.1.4 <br />
 -> It's a SPA that takes inputs like name, workout type and duration (in Minutes).
-The user details are showing in the form of tables
+The user details are showing in the form of tables. <br />
--> When clicking on any user we can see the progress chart for that user.
+-> When clicking on any user we can see the progress chart for that user. <br />
--> It also have a feature of searching by name and filter for workout type.
+-> It also have a feature of searching by name and filter for workout type. <br />

+## Hosting details

+Hosted on Github pages - https://vish-27.github.io/workout-tracker/

+## Bonus Feature

+Added chart using chart.js package. <br />
+When clicking on any user this feature displayes charts of that user and the duration of workout.

 ## Test Coverage